 [Testimonial 18 - William (same as earlier)]

-And Steve who made his first ever 1,000% win while on the golf course.
+And Steve who made his first ever 1,000% win while on the golf course in just four days.

 Good morning, not to brag but because of Nate I was able to hit my first ever 1,000% gain while on the golf course yesterday.